bufbuild/docs.buf.build/docs/bsr/remote-generation/go.md

 title: Go module proxy
 ---

 > The [remote code generation](/bsr/remote-generation/overview) feature is currently in **alpha**.
-This doc discusses Go, the first language we added support for, but we have plans to add support for others.
+> This doc discusses Go, the first language we added support for, but we have plans to add support
+> for others.
 [Let us know](/contact.md) which language we should tackle next.

-Now that the BSR supports **remote code generation**, you no longer have to maintain Protobuf files, `protoc`-based plugins or generate code locally.
-This is especially useful for API clients, who just want a Go SDK to start consuming an API immediately.

-The generated source code is hosted in the BSR Go module proxy.
+The BSR supports [remote code generation](../overview.md) for [Go].
+With this feature, you can push [Buf modules][modules] to the BSR and then `go get` Go code stubs generated from those Protobuf definitions.
+The generated source code is hosted in the [BSR Go module proxy](#proxy).

+This feature is especially useful for creating API clients in Go, as you essentially have access to generated Go SDKs on demand.
+With remote generation, you no longer need to generate Go code from Protobuf locally, and so you also no longer need to maintain Protobuf files or protoc-based plugins.

-## BSR Go module proxy
+## BSR Go module proxy {#proxy}

-The BSR Go module proxy implements the [GOPROXY protocol](https://golang.org/ref/mod#goproxy-protocol) for Protobuf modules by generating assets on-the-fly.
+The BSR Go module proxy implements the [GOPROXY protocol][goproxy] for [Buf modules][modules] by generating assets on the fly—Go code stubs aren't generated until you request them using `go get`.

-The key to consuming from the BSR Go module proxy is choosing the **Go module path**.
-The import path for a specific set of generated assets is constructed by putting together the chosen template with the chosen Protobuf module according to this format:
+The key to consuming from the BSR Go module proxy is choosing the right **Go module path**.
+The import path for generated Go code has this format:

 import Syntax from "@site/src/components/Syntax";